 The problem with translating slang, be it tech-related or otherwise, is that if the word is fresh enough, there is unlikely to be any reliable go-to guide for translators to turn to.
 In some cases, the translator may not know the meaning of the word himself and will have to do some cultural research just to figure out what it means in the original source language.

 The internet is the forum for new language, thanks to blogs, websites and chat forums which let anyone participate, thus ensuring that any hip new words can spread among the masses faster than ever before.
 It’s not uncommon for a translator to turn to a search engine when all other linguistic resources and references have failed — but is this a good idea?

 The Real Power Players in Slang Translation

 A translator might translate and introduce a new slang word into a language, but it’s the language’s speakers who will decide if that word stays or goes.
-Despite what the people at OED might argue, the people are the real power players when deciding word use — like word invention, slang’s success is a popularity contest.
+The general public is the real power players when deciding word use — like word invention, slang’s success is a popularity contest.